 City : Learning Curve : What Employers Want

-All jobs are different but there are some skills that all employers look for, so it's worth while investing time and sometimes a bit of money into developing your key skills...
+There are some key skills that all employers look for, so it's worthwhile investing time and sometimes a bit of money into developing your key skills...

-- English: Your employer will expect you to have the basic level of English and they may even expect a higher level depending on the job you are going for so it's worth while brushing up on these skills.
+1) English: Your employer will expect you to have a basic level of English and they may even expect a higher level depending on the job you are going for so it's worth while brushing up on these skills.

-- Maths: The same applies as for English, check out the other floor for information on what courses are available.
+2) Maths: The same applies as for English, check out the English and Maths floor for information on what courses are available.

-- ICT Skills: ICT (Information and Communications Technology) skills are getting more and more important for a lot of jobs so getting strong skills here could really help you stand out as a job applicant.
+3) IT Skills: IT (Information Technology) skills are getting more and more important for a lot of jobs, so having strong skills in IT could really help you stand out as a job applicant.

-- Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start, check out some of your options on the other floor of this building.
+5) Sector Specific: The sector that you are applying for may have specific courses that are either expected of you, or which would give you a head start.
+Check out some of your options on the Sector Specific Qualifcations floor.

-- Teamwork: Can you work well in a group and with others?
-Have you completed tasks and met targets as part of a wider team?
-Employers want someone who is able to work well with the people already in their office.
-Think about times you have worked on projects with others or when you played on a sports team and had success.
+6) Team-work: Employers want someone who is able to work well with the rest of the team.
+Think about times you have worked on projects with others or even a time you had success playing a team sports.

 How Do I Show These Skills?

-When applying for a job, you will need to show them in two ways, on your CV and in person.
+When applying for a job, you will need to show your skills in two ways: 1) on your CV and 2) in person: